ledermann/rails-settings/README.md

     User.without_settings('color')
     # returns a scope of users having no 'color' setting (means user.settings.color == nil)

+For better performance, you can enable caching, e.g.:

+    Settings.cache = ActiveSupport::Cache::MemoryStore.new
+    Settings.cache_options = { :expires_in => 5.minutes }

 That's all there is to it!
 Enjoy!